10 minute read

 - The Data

-In 2014, Harvard University’s Reich Lab published one of the largest genetic cluster analyses to date, featuring (almost) the entire human race.
-The analysis is an incredibly useful resource, as it conclusively demonstrates the biological existence of human races while also providing an excellent overview of human genetic diversity.
+In 2014, Harvard University published one of the largest genetic cluster analyses to date, featuring (almost) the entire human race.
+This incredibly useful resource conclusively proves the existence of human races and provides an excellent overview of human genetic diversity.

-This article contains an in-depth, illustrated, step-by-step breakdown of this underappreciated analysis.
-It is written with novices in mind.
-So, if you are already familiar with genetic cluster/admixture analyses, taxonomy, and the history of human racial classification and just want to see the data, skip to section 3.
+This article contains an in-depth, illustrated, step-by-step breakdown of this groundbreaking but underappreciated analysis.
+It is written with novices in mind, so if you are already familiar with genetic cluster/admixture analyses, taxonomy, and the history of human racial classification, skip to section 3 for the data breakdown.
 If not, section 2 contains enough layman-friendly information to get you up-to-speed.

 2. Background Info

 Biological taxonomy is the process of hierarchically categorizing organisms based on how related they are to one another.
 Taxonomic ranks (or ‘taxa’) nest together like a Russian matryoshka doll.
 Multiple species fit into one genus, multiple genera fit into one family, multiple families fit into one order, and so on.
 Every rank is more specific and narrowly defined than the last.